opentable/uk-tech-blog/source/_posts/remote-worker-notes-tools-and-setup.markdown

 date: 2014-04-29 10:56:49 +0100
 comments: true
 author: mbazydlo
-categories: [Culture, Work smarter, Agile, Remote working]
+tags: [Culture, Work smarter, Agile, Remote working]
 ---

 For the last couple months I've been working remotely with our search team at OpenTable.
 Let me share our remote working setup and some rationale for our choices.
 I will shy away from judging how it's all worked out and leave that for subsequent blog posts.